 A powerful hitter who carved out a solid MLB career before becoming a respected developer of talent in the minor leagues.

-Matthew LeCroy emerged from Belton, South Carolina, as a baseball prodigy, his potent bat carrying him to Clemson University and then as a first-round draft pick for the Minnesota Twins in 1997.
-His major league journey was defined by thunderous moments—he hit 60 home runs over parts of eight seasons with the Twins, Washington Nationals, and a brief return to Minnesota.
-LeCroy was a catcher and first baseman whose value was primarily in his right-handed power, often deployed as a designated hitter.
-After his playing days, he transitioned seamlessly into coaching, known for his steady demeanor and understanding of the game's nuances.
-He has managed in the minors for over a decade, most notably guiding the Rochester Red Wings, where his focus is on preparing the next wave of big-league talent for the Washington Nationals.
+Matthew LeCroy hit 60 home runs over parts of eight seasons with the Minnesota Twins, Washington Nationals, and a brief return to Minnesota.
+Born in Belton, South Carolina, in 1975, his potent bat carried him to Clemson University and then as a first-round draft pick for the Twins in 1997.
+He played catcher and first base, often deployed as a designated hitter.
+After his playing days, he transitioned into coaching, guiding the Rochester Red Wings in the minors for over a decade, preparing the next wave of big-league talent for the Washington Nationals.

 1965–1980